 Knighten Smit (con’t): SAX is SAX, opera is opera and never the twain should meet.
 I have had more great SAX than great opera moments — Thank Bacchas!

 When the reverse is true you get opera queens.
 I’ve broken up with exes whom I’ve realized didn’t understand the difference.

 HDYGT: An opera director who plays saxophone– How cool are you?!

 Knighten Smit: (confused) I play piano.

-Knighten Smit: No. I’ve never played the saxophone.
+Knighten Smit: (Stunned that HDYGT can’t remember her own code words) No. I’ve never played the sax.
 I got my Bachelors’ degree in Piano Performance, followed by a Master’s in Musicology.

 Knighten Smit: Well, I have never had qualms speaking/directing in front of crowds, probably due to speech and forensics in high school.
 I’m pretty personable… humour helps.

 HDYGT: Did you hear the one about the–

 Knighten Smit: –and I’m quite organized on the job.
 I’ve the skill set of a type A personality, but am a definite type B.